The Best .22LR Pistols

 Going past that, unjacketed lead bullets, the most common load, cause extensive fouling of barrel rifling and actions.
 All of this adds up to the fact that .22LR semi-autos are almost doomed to fail and that they only succeed due to superb designs.

-Keep in mind that the successful .22 pistol makers come from a background of having rugged and reliable firearms, to begin with.
 That is why you see companies like Browning, Smith & Wesson, and Glock on our list.
 They have perfected low recoil functionality and overcome problems such as properly stacking those pesky rimmed .22LRs in a magazine so that they feed correctly.

 5. Features